YongBoYu1/YongBoYu1/README.md

-- 👋 Hi, I’m @YongBoYu1
+- 👋 YongBoYu
-- 👀 I’m interested in Machine Learning, Data Science
+- 👀 Interested in Machine Learning, Data Science
 - 🌱 Master of Applied Data Science at the University of Victoria, Canada
 - 📫 How to reach me yongbo9852@gmail.com